 Configure Outlook's AutoArchive

-To enable, review, or disable the AutoArchive settings in Outlook 2010 or Outlook 2013, open the AutoArchive dialog from File, Options, Advanced, AutoArchive.
+To enable, review, or disable the AutoArchive settings in Outlook 2010 and newer, open the AutoArchive dialog from File, Options, Advanced, AutoArchive.

 In Outlook 2007 and older, look for AutoArchive on the Tools, Options, Other dialog.